projf/projf-explore/graphics/animated-shapes/README.md

 # Animated Shapes

-This folder contains SystemVerilog designs to accompany the Project F blog post: **Animated Shapes** (coming soon).
+This folder contains SystemVerilog designs to accompany the Project F blog post: **[Animated Shapes](https://projectf.io/posts/animated-shapes/)**.
 You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
 Have fun.

 Included demos for iCEBreaker and Arty FPGA boards: